 Pain reduction by reducing training load and modifying activity

 First and foremost, it is vital to get the pain under control.
 Generally, we suggest keeping pain levels <2/10.
-This will mean that you will need to reduce or stop your running and other sports activity.
+This may mean you must reduce or stop your running and other sports activities.

-If symptoms are provoked after 15 minutes of running and last for three days with pain during simple activities, then it is likely that you’ll need to stop running for weeks or months.
+If symptoms are provoked after 15 minutes of running and last for three days, with pain during simple activities, then you’ll likely need to stop running for weeks or months.

 Maintaining fitness for osteitis pubis

-While high-impact activity such as running is avoided or reduced, it is essential to keep up general conditioning for a speedier return to running.
-Some examples of non-impact training include swimming, static bike, or elliptical trainer.
+While high-impact activities such as running are avoided or reduced, general conditioning is essential for a speedier return to running.
+Examples of non-impact training include swimming, static biking, or elliptical training.

 Osteitis pubis exercises

 Generally, a good runner requires adequate hip movement and muscular control of movement in all joints.
 Therefore, your physiotherapist should assess for any restricted range of movement due to joint problems (e.g., hip impingement), muscle tightness (hip flexor tightness), or muscle weakness.
-As a result, this allows for a targeted rehabilitation program.
+This approach allows for a targeted rehabilitation program.

-Overall, it is important that exercises are carefully selected and progressed so that they do not cause symptoms to worsen.
+Overall, it is important that exercises are carefully selected and progressed so that they do not worsen symptoms.
 Often, we use a step-ladder approach to help with exercise selection.
-Firstly, we might use isometric exercises targeting core and hip muscles lying on the floor.
+Firstly, we might use isometric exercises targeting the core and hip muscles while lying on the floor.
 Then, as symptoms improve, the exercises gradually progress to more dynamic exercises with your physiotherapist.
-Gym-based strength training to optimise strength and stability through the pelvis and your lower legs is also likely to be beneficial.
+Gym-based strength training to optimise strength and stability through the pelvis and your lower legs is also likely beneficial.

 Pain monitoring to return to running

 Generally, careful monitoring of your symptoms in response to training is vital.
-These measures can be helpful to guide an appropriate stage to reintroduce running or increase the intensity of running.
+These measures can help guide an appropriate stage for reintroducing running or increasing its intensity.

 For example, an important monitoring tool is a pain rating on an adductor squeeze test.
 In this test, a ball or blood pressure cuff is placed between the knees and squeezed as hard as possible for 5 seconds.
 Usually, this test is done after each running session.
 If, after increasing your running, your adductor squeeze pain score goes from <2/10 to 5/10, this would suggest that you have done too much and need to reduce.
 On the other hand, if your pain score is the same level or lower, you are training at the ‘right level’ and may be ready to increase your running.

-There are also some valid strength-based criteria, such as a minimum force produced on squeeze test and the ability to hold an adductor side bridge for 30 seconds without an increase in pain.
-Overall, a physiotherapist can guide you through appropriate milestones to help you make proper changes to your rehab and running program.
+There are also some valid strength-based criteria, such as a minimum force produced on the squeeze test and the ability to hold an adductor side bridge for 30 seconds without an increase in pain.
+A physiotherapist can guide you through appropriate milestones to help you make proper rehab and running program changes.

 Final word about osteitis pubis